The Achdoot program is a camping excursion for students in 7th – 9th grade.

 Achdoot takes place in a rustic forest campsite at the Isabella Freedman Jewish Retreat Center.
 Located in Falls Village, CT, the southern part of the Berkshires, Isabella Freedman is situated on a serene 450 acres of mountains, pasture and lakes.

 Interested in bringing your school or group to Teva?
-Email the Director of Education, Elan Marquilies, at firstname.lastname@example.org
+Email the Managing Director of Education, Shamu Sadeh, at email@example.com

 To find out more information about working for Teva or your school’s program schedule, please email the Teva Director, Arielle Aronoff, at firstname.lastname@example.org